hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 to perform XFRs with a small number of secondaries.
 Client behavior to REFUSED response is not clearly defined (see below).
-Currently, none of the major open source DNS authoritative implementations offer an option for different response policies in different transports (but could potentially be implemented using a proxy).
+Currently, none of the major open source DNS authoritative implementations offer an option for different response policies in different transports (but such functionality could potentially be implemented using a proxy).

 ### SNI based response policies